 ∑ The Zeiss give a wider field for panning through star fields

-If you live under urban or suburban skies with nowhere to regularly setup a telescope, get the Canons.
-If you have darker skies and/or own a scope for smaller DSOs and the Moon and planets, buy the Zeiss.
+That last is the killer app here.
+If you live under urban or suburban skies with nowhere to regularly setup a telescope, or if you value super quick-looks between the clouds, get the Canons.

-The first thing to say is that, even more than for lower power I.S. designs, the stabilisation is no gimmick and works well, delivering higher resolution than any normal binoculars can unless tripod mounted.
+The first thing to say is that image stabilisation is no gimmick and works well, delivering way higher resolution than any normal hand-held binoculars can, especially at this high magnification.
 The basic optics are first rate too, giving a flat, sharp, bright and very wide field.
 No issue with the focuser either, itís smooth and precise.

 Make no mistake, the resolution of these is a big deal.
 For very long-range birding, exploring the Moon, or perhaps checking out the secret aircraft on the Tonopah Test Range in Nevada from that hill south of Highway 6 (sorry, Mr CIA Man, Sir, I was just kidding), these outperform everything else: no conventional binoculars are going to reveal as much without a tripod.